srhanzd/IR-System/README.md

-OflineServiceForFirstDataSet.py-> to run all the services for first data set.
+OflineServiceForFirstDataSet.py-> to run all the offline services for first data set.

-OflineServiceForSecoundDataSet.py ->to run all the services for secound data set.
+OflineServiceForSecoundDataSet.py ->to run all the offline services for secound data set.